dmulholl/pods/readme.md

 ```

 You should insert the URL for the podcast's RSS feed.
-You can use an online service like [castos][1] to find the appropriate URL.
+You can use a service like [castos][1] to find the appropriate URL.

 ## Install